How to remove plaster walls

 2. Cover the floors with drop cloths or plastic sheets to protect them from falling debris and dust.
 Plaster removal can create a significant mess, so it is important to take measures to keep your floors in good condition.

-See also How to get to the trafford centre
+See also How to save in bloodborne

 3. Disconnect any electrical outlets or switches on the walls you will be removing.
 Turn off the power at the circuit breaker before doing any electrical work and use caution when working around exposed wires.